 Encourage original ideas.
 Some students may rely too much on the thoughts of others when they draft responses.
 Hidden responses and replies can help students cultivate their own ideas on your initial discussion topic.
 Select Post first to hide discussion activity from students until they respond to the discussion.
 When you want to use both post first and groups, select Post first before you assign groups.

 Set the participation due date.
-Students can contribute and edit their posts until the due date.
-After the due date, students may view the discussion, but they can't add responses and replies or edit their previous posts.
+You can hide the discussion after the due date so students can no longer add responses and replies or edit their previous posts.

 Time limit accommodations don't apply to discussions.

 Choose the grade unit.
 You can choose Points, Percentage, or Letter.
 Specify the maximum points possible for the graded discussion.

 Assign a rubric.
 After you select Grade discussion, you can create or add an existing rubric so students can view the requirements of the graded work.
 Rubrics can help you evaluate student submissions based on key criteria that you define.
 You may associate only one rubric to each discussion.

 Align goals with the discussion.
 You and your institution can use goals to measure student achievement across programs and curriculums.
 When you create a discussion, you can align one or multiple goals.
 Select Align with goals to search for available goals.
 After you make the discussion visible, students can view the goals so they know your expectations.